-An optician is an important member of the eye care team who can have a dramatic impact on the success or failure of an optical business.
+An optician is an important member of the eye care team who can have a dramatic impact on the success of an optical establishment.
 The optician frequently allocates a greater amount of time for interacting with customers than anyone else on the team.
-While an optician does not receive the kind of extensive training that an optometrist or ophthalmologist does, they can expect a salary that is in-line with their level of expertise and their impact on the business.
+While an optician does not receive the kind of extensive professional training as that of an optometrist or physician, they often receive a salary that is in-line with their level of expertise and their impact on the business.

 The Bureau of Labor Statistics estimated the median annual wage of opticians to be $32,940 in May 2010.
 Indeed.com currently estimates the national average salary for opticians at around $33,000.
 The numbers referenced above reflect median wage.
 The bottom 10 percent of opticians earned less than $21,070 in 2010 while the top 10 percent earned more than $50,780 in 2010.
 As you can see, an optician salary can vary depending on a few different factors.
 You can also find your state specific median salaries in a table at the bottom of this page.

 Business Size and Services